0xd0ni/sirs-submission/REPORT.md

 (_Describe which requirements were satisfied, partially satisfied, or not satisfied; with a brief justification for each one._)

 (_Identify possible enhancements in the future._)
+Ideally use of the SOS keys would require special authentication of the person accessing it, and a record of the accesses would be kept for accountability.
 (_Offer a concluding statement, emphasizing the value of the project experience._)

 ## 4. Bibliography